Calibration of neutron star natal kick velocities to isolated pulsar observations: Discussion

 For the same set of assumptions about SFR and cosmic metallicity evolution, the local BNS detection rate given by the MM20 model is slightly lower than the Maxwellian model.
 When studying the underlying BNS populations, we find that of all SN events where the remnant is a NS, the MM20 model disrupts a larger fraction of binaries than the Maxwellian model.
 This is perhaps counter-intuitive, as Fig.~\ref{fig:hobbs_comparison} shows that the ejected NS velocities predicted by the MM20 model are systematically lower than those obtained from the Maxwellian distribution.
 The difference in the fraction of disrupted binaries can be understood by separately considering different types of SN events.

 While the MM20 model favors lower CCSN kicks than the Maxwellian model, these kicks are generally high enough in both cases to eject most NSs from their binary systems.
-Indeed, where CCSNe eject $\sim 98.1\%$ of the NSs they are applied to in the Maxwellian population, they eject $\sim 97.7\%$ NSs in the MM20 population.
+Indeed, CCSNe eject $\sim 98.1\%$ of the NSs they are applied to in the Maxwellian population, and $\sim 97.7\%$ NSs in the MM20 population.
 The ECSN kick distributions are largely consistent between the two populations, and we find that ECSNe eject NSs roughly $52.4\%$ and $56.4\%$ of the time in the Maxwellian and MM20 populations, respectively.
 The main difference between the two populations arises in the case of USSNe.
 We find that the Maxwellian USSNe kicks eject $\sim 1.4\%$ of NSs they are applied to, while the MM20 USSNe eject $\sim 39\%$.
 In summary, the MM20 model has a lower NS ejection rate for CCSNe, but a higher NS ejection rate for ECSNe and USSNe when compared to the Mawellian prescription.
-USSNe are critical in forming merging BNS, with $96\%$ of BNS that would merge within 14 Gyr experiencing a USSN as the second SN in the binary.
-Therefore, the greater fraction of disruptions due to larger USSN kicks in the MM20 model directly translates into a decrease in predicted BNS detection rates.
+In our simulations, we find that USSNe are critical in forming merging BNS, with $96\%$ of BNS that would merge within 14 Gyr experiencing a USSN as the second SN in the binary.
+This is consistent with~\citet{Tauris:2015}, who conclude that for a BNS system to merge promptly, the second SN must happen in a very close binary where the secondary would have been ultra-stripped by case BB mass transfer.
+The greater fraction of disruptions due to larger USSN kicks in the MM20 model directly translates into a decrease in predicted BNS detection rates.